 Pamela’s Products' Gluten-Free 1:1 All-Purpose Flour will work in most recipes as a replacement for wheat flour but may require subtle tweaking, like adding more liquid.
 And with Pamela's baking mixes, you can get a head start on making biscuits, pancakes, scones, and chocolate chip cookies.

 Ingredients: Brown rice flour, tapioca starch, white rice flour, potato starch, sorghum flour, arrowroot starch, guar gum, sweet rice flour, rice bran

 Related: The Best Baking Pans

-This Flax & Ancient Grain All Purpose Flour is a 1-to-1 replacement that was created by farmers to taste close to all-purpose flour but with the wholesome nutrition of whole wheat flour.
+This Flax & Ancient Grain All-Purpose Flour is a 1-to-1 replacement created by farmers to taste like all-purpose flour but with the wholesome nutrition of whole wheat flour.
 Unlike other blends that include simple carbohydrates, Premium Gold includes complex carbohydrates by using their five whole grains plus flax seed.
 These ingredients are higher in fiber and digest slower to keep you fuller longer.

-In addition to having 12 grams of whole grains and 1200 milligrams of Omega 3 per serving, this blend is 100 percent natural, gluten, and allergen-free, kosher, non-GMO, and free of preservatives and additives.
+In addition to having 12 grams of whole grains and 1,200 milligrams of omega-3s per serving, this blend is 100 percent natural, kosher, non-GMO, and free of gluten, allergens, preservatives, and additives.
 To use it, simply replace the flour 1-to-1 in your favorite baking recipes.
-They also offer pancake and waffle mix, for a leg up on those breakfast favorites.
+Premium Gold also offers pancake and waffle mixes for a leg up on those breakfast favorites.